SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: SceneGATE---Co-Attention Networks

-\textbf{Semantic Relation-Aware Attention} We use the Transformer encoder \cite{vaswani2017tranformer} with 12 heads as the backbone for our Semantic Relation-Aware (SRA) Attention Layer.
-We introduce the special attention layer that each head of the transformer will only attend to certain nodes of the scene graph.
-In other words, we only let each node to attend to nodes that are connected by some certain types of relationships $R_{j}$ for $j$-th head in the SRA Attention Layer, where $R_{j}$ is a subset of the 12 relationships $\mathcal{R}$ and contains only $\kappa$ number of relationship types.
+We use the transformer encoder \cite{vaswani2017tranformer} with 12 heads as the backbone for our semantic relation-aware (SRA) attention Layer.
+As illustrated in~Section~\ref{sg_embedding}, we annotate 12 pre-defined different relationships $sg_r \in R$ between every two object nodes $(sg_{o_{i}}, sg_r, sg_{a_{i}})$ and 2 relationship types between objects and their attributes $(sg_{a_{i}}, sg_r, sg_{o_{i}})$ in the scene graph.
+We introduce a special attention mechanism whereby each head of the transformer will only attend to certain nodes of the scene graph.
+In other words, we only allow each node to attend to nodes that are connected by certain types of relationships $R_{j}$ for the $j$-th head in the SRA attention Layer, where $R_{j}$ is a subset of the 12 relationships $R$ and contains only $\kappa$ number of relationship types.
 A bias term $\beta$ is added to the calculation of the scaled dot-product attention.
-When $\beta = 0$, the attention weights would be calculated normally between the two nodes, considering an edge is mapped to some relationship types $sg_{r} \in R_{j}$ that the $j$-th head of SRA Attention Layer is supposed to attend to.
-When $\beta = -\infty$, the attention weights between two nodes would also become $-\infty$, considering an edge is mapped to a set of relationship types $sg_{r} \notin R_{j}$.
-Since each head is meant to attend to a specific sub-information in a scene graph, the calculation of attention is only limited to a given set of nodes.
-In order to manage which relationship types and the number of relationship types that each head in the SRA Attention Layer should have attention, we need to control the value of $\beta$ and $\kappa$.
-Empirically we found out that $\kappa = 3$ works the best.
+When $\beta = 0$, the attention weights can be calculated normally between the two nodes, considering that an edge is mapped to some relationship types $sg_{r} \in R_{j}$ that the $j$-th head of the SRA attention Layer is supposed to attend to.
+When $\beta = -\infty$, the attention weights between two nodes also become $-\infty$, considering that an edge is mapped to a set of relationship types $sg_{r} \notin R_{j}$.
+Since each head is supposed to attend to specific sub-information in a scene graph, the calculation of the attention is only limited to a given set of nodes.
+In order to manage which relationship types and the number of relationship types that each head in the SRA attention layer pays attention to, we need to control the values of $\beta$ and $\kappa$.
+Empirically, we find that $\kappa = 3$ is the most suitable.